 Monte Carlo Casino In Monaco

 To enter the Monte Carlo Casino, there is a 10 Euro entrance fee, but just to be inside and able to gawk at the jewels encrusted on the walls and roofs, is well worth it.
 We ordered fancy cocktails and watched blackjack, where the bets consisting of multiple zero's had us nearly choking on our drinks.
 I played my luck on the pokies and came out even, winning back all of my spendings for the night!

-The history, coastal landscape, and over-the-topness jampacked into this tiny place left it a unique vivid memory as we continued our European Adventure.
+The history, coastal landscape, and over-the-topness jampacked into this tiny 2km² of grandeur left it an unique vivid memory as we continued our European Adventure.